PARC Universal Packet

-The PARC Universal Packet (commonly abbreviated to PUP or PuP, although the original documents usually use Pup) was one of the two earliest internetworking protocol suites; it was created by researchers at Xerox PARC in the mid-1970s.
-(Technically, the name "PUP" only refers to the internetwork-level protocol, but it is also applied to the whole protocol suite.)
-The entire suite provided routing and packet delivery, as well as higher level functions such as a reliable byte stream, along with numerous applications.
+The PARC Universal Packet (PUP or PuP, although the original documents usually use Pup) was one of the two earliest internetworking protocol suites; it was created by researchers at Xerox PARC in the mid-1970s.
+(Technically, the name PUP only refers to the internetwork-level protocol, but it is also applied to the whole protocol suite.)
+The entire suite provided routing and packet delivery, as well as higher-level functions such as a reliable byte stream, along with numerous applications.

 History

 The PUP protocol was created in roughly the same time frame as the earliest parts of the development of TCP/IP for the Internet and also the same time period as the early Ethernet local area network at PARC.
 The fundamental design of the PUP suite was substantially complete by 1974.
+PUP was designed to connect the Ethernet to the ARPANET, which was a forerunner to TCP/IP and the Internet.
+PUP was designed by David Boggs, John Shoch, Edward Taft, and Robert Metcalfe.

 In the 1980s Xerox used PUP as the base for the Xerox Network Systems (XNS) protocol suite; some of the protocols in the XNS suite (such as the Internetwork Datagram Protocol) were lightly modified versions of the ones in the PUP suite, but others are quite different, reflecting the experience gained with PUP and IP.